Deep learning approaches show promise for predicting childhood malnutrition: A comparative study with traditional machine learning methods using survey data: Conclusions

-These findings offer actionable insights for preventive interventions and healthcare resource allocation in Nepal.
-The identification of high-risk profiles; children in specific age ranges, from lower-income households, with less-educated mothers, and in vulnerable provinces; enables targeted screening and early intervention programs.
-By facilitating early detection and risk stratification, these predictive models can contribute to Nepal's progress toward the 2030 sustainable development goals, particularly SDG 2 (zero hunger) and SDG 3 (good health and well-being), through evidence-based reduction of childhood malnutrition prevalence.

-The methodological framework and findings presented here are transferable to other low- and middle-income countries with similar demographic and socioeconomic contexts, particularly those utilizing survey datasets.
-Future research should integrate clinical and dietary variables to enhance predictive performance, explore ensemble methods combining multiple top-performing models, and evaluate real-world deployment feasibility in resource-constrained healthcare settings to maximize public health impact.
+The study’s framework and findings are applicable to other low- and middle-income countries with similar demographic and socioeconomic contexts, especially those using survey data.
+Future work should incorporate clinical and dietary variables, test ensembles of top-performing models, and assess real-world implementation in resource-limited health systems to maximize public health impact.